What is Pelvic Floor Muscles Overactivity? and how do you identify it?

 3) Specialized Pelvic Health Physiotherapists

-At Inner Active Pelvic Health Physiotherapy our physiotherapists are trained in the management of overactive pelvic floor muscles that can result in pelvic pain and/or bladder and bowels issues.
-We work closely with other healthcare providers to ensure a holistic approach.
+At Inner Active Pelvic Health Physiotherapy our physiotherapists are trained in the treatment and management of overactive pelvic floor muscles that can result in pelvic pain and/or bladder and bowels issues.
+We work closely with other healthcare providers and specialists to ensure a holistic outcome.
 Treatment is based on taking a very detailed history of your condition and understanding your story.
-An assessment that is suitable and appropriate to your situation can be done of the pelvic area, including the pelvic joints, muscles, movement and posture assessments.
+An assessment that is suitable and appropriate to your situation can be done of the pelvic area, including the pelvic joints, muscles, movement, and posture assessments.
 Treatment can include the following: education, manual therapy, use of biofeedback or electrical physiotherapy, use of trainers or graded exposure therapy.

-If you suspect you may have overactive pelvic muscles that may be associated with your condition, reach out and see how our physiotherapists can help.
+If you suspect you may have overactive muscles around your pelvis that may be associated with your condition, reach out and see how our physiotherapists can help you.
 Contact us HERE

 Tafy Seade (Pelvic Health Physiotherapist)